-Sarah Grey is one of North America’s most respected ballad singers, with a powerful and sweet voice, a wealth of material, and a particular interest in the musical journey between Scotland – where she lived for many years – and North America.
+Sara Grey is one of North America’s most respected ballad singers, with a powerful and sweet voice, a wealth of material, and a particular interest in the musical journey between Scotland – where she lived for many years – and North America.
 She’s also a fine banjo frailer.
 Sara will be sharing her 60-year love affair with traditional songs and her expertise in their evolution.

 Kieron Means is a soulful singer and an excellent guitarist with a unique style, who performs traditional and contemporary American folk song and also has a deep affinity with the blues.
 As well as a solo artist, Kieron is the son and long-time accompanist of Sara Grey.

-Ben Paley Ben Paley is possibly the best American old-time fiddler in the UK.
+Ben Paley is possibly the best American old-time fiddler in the UK.
 Ben was steeped in traditional music from birth, his father Tom Paley having been one of the great figures of the American folk revival, and his mother Claudia Gould a well-known singer.
 He’s toured the US, UK and Europe, is a member of the Long Hill Ramblers, and has played regularly with Sara and Kieron.